d-n-ust/intellij-colors-darcula-java8/README.md

 Installation
 ------------

-1. Copy `Darcula java8.icls` to your IntelliJ IDEA preferences color directory.
+1. Copy `darcula_java8.icls` to your IntelliJ IDEA preferences color directory.

     *The colors directory may need to be created.*